masa-umich/limewire/README.md

 Because of these dependencies, it may take several minutes to build the project initially, subsequent builds should be faster due to caching.

-Intellesense may be broken before the first build due to the dependencies not being present.
+Intellisense may be broken before the first build due to the dependencies not being present.

+I don't like the way Bazel puts the binary file of a build inside some random folder and symlinks it, so I the build script copies the binary to the root of the project.
+You can still build with Bazel normally if you want, but you will need to modify the `.bazelrc` file if you want to re-enable the symlinks.

+If things get messed up, do a `bazel clean` and it might be fixed.
+It basically just clears the cache that Bazel uses.